jamesbayley/jamesbayley/README.md

 <p align="justify">
 🪴 I’m a practicing Minimalist, Essentialist and Conversationalist.
 I prefer to keep things simple and avoid complexity.
 I love talking with people, building relationships, mentoring peers and connecting mutual friends.

-📚 I’m an incurably curious individual, always learning something new and thinking deeply about big ideas and life purpose.
+📚 I’m an incurably curious individual, always learning something new and thinking deeply about big ideas and my life's purpose.
 I want to live a life of healthy social impact and help to shape conversation around Artificial Intelligence, Technology, Diversity, Inclusivity and Work.
 </p>

 ## Professional